Jill Stevens doesn't have any difficulty making time to exercise. It's finding time to rest that proves to be the real challenge.

 "I've been to over 17 states speaking in the last year," she said.
 "I never thought my life would get to this point."

-And on the morning of each speaking engagement, she can be found sweating it out in the hotel fitness room, or running on the streets of the unfamiliar city; because no matter how hectic her schedule or tired her body, "I'd rather lose sleep," than go without, the top-10 finisher and America's Choice winner said.
+And on the morning of each speaking engagement, she can be found sweating it out in the hotel fitness room, or running on the streets of the unfamiliar city, because no matter how hectic her schedule or tired her body, "I'd rather lose sleep" than go without, the top-10 finisher and America's Choice winner at the Miss American pageant said.

 No single running experience has drained the Utah native as did the Honolulu Marathon she ran in December 2004, she said.